dimview/dimview.github.io/_posts/2017-10-01-look-and-say-polynomial.md

 $$\lim_{n\rightarrow\infty}\frac{L_{n+1}}{L_n} = \lambda \approx 1.303577$$

-One can enumerate 92 possible subsequences, construct a transition matrix, interpret it is a recurrence relation for the length of terms in the look-and-say sequence, recall that limiting ratio of terms in the sequence is equal to the spectral radius of the transition matrix, and finally find $$\lambda$$, the only positive rational root of [Conway's polynomial](https://oeis.org/A137275)
+One can enumerate 92 possible subsequences, construct a transition matrix, interpret it as a recurrence relation for the length of terms in the look-and-say sequence, recall that limiting ratio of terms in the sequence is equal to the spectral radius of the transition matrix, and finally find $$\lambda$$, the only positive rational root of [Conway's polynomial](https://oeis.org/A137275)